stephenlclarke/devcontainer/README.md

     ContainerCompose --> Stock
 ```

 The `container-compose` integration is first-class but independently installed.
-The core does not import `ComposeCore`, and installing this project must never silently replace stock Apple `container` with Stephen's matched fork stack.
+The core does not import `ComposeCore`, and installing this project must never silently replace stock Apple `container` with my matched fork stack.

 ## Compatibility target